This is your chance to explore one of Australia’s oldest buildings, rarely seen until now.

 In the early 1800s, the cottage was enlarged and converted to a dairy with a sunken milk-processing room constructed alongside.
 The milk room still remains today and can be viewed beneath the adjacent Ranger's Cottage.

-Be one of the first to see the Parramatta Park story unfold in a brand-new audio-visual exhibition inside these two important historic buildings.
+You will be able to see Parramatta Park story unfold in a brand-new audio-visual exhibition inside these two important historic buildings.

 It’s a fascinating glimpse into our colonial past and Parramatta’s significant Aboriginal history.